GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenarios_non_uniform_and_importance_sampling/random_scenario_sampling.md

     })
 ```

-The Monte-Carlo accuracy is similar to the other example that used stratified/importance-sampling.
+In practice we have found the combination of stratified/importance-sampling
-In practice we find the combination of stratified/importance-sampling with non-uniform
+with non-uniform sampling is somewhat better (on average) than just
-sampling is somewhat better than just stratified/importance-sampling, but not
+stratified/importance-sampling, but not dramatically so.
+However in some
-dramatically so.
-However in some circumstances it could be very beneficial
+circumstances it could be very beneficial (e.g. if most low-magnitude-bins are
-(e.g. if most lower magnitude-bins were unimportant to the hazard).
+unimportant to the hazard).

 ![plot of chunk ptha18_tonga_point_plot5](figure/ptha18_tonga_point_plot5-1.png)

 The distribution of `event_peak_stage` values in the random sample is similar to the other case
-that used importance sampling.
+that used importance-sampling.
 Note that compared to the samples that did not use importance-sampling,
 there is much better representation of large tsunamis.

 ```r